‘Avengers: Endgame’ Star Paul Rudd’s Most Dangerous Mission Yet, Hosting ‘SNL’ Finale

 Avengers: Endgame star Paul Rudd has accepted his most dangerous mission yet, hosting the season finale of NBC’s Saturday Night Live.

-The actor, who portrays Ant-Man in the finale of the film series, is taking the stage at Studio 8H for the fourth time and continues his journey towards the five-timers club of hosting the long-running live Saturday night comedy sketch series.
+The actor, who portrays Ant-Man in the finale of the film series, is taking the stage at Studio 8H for the fourth time and continues his journey toward the five-timers club of hosting the long-running live Saturday night comedy sketch series.

 A promo for the series shows Rudd alongside series star Beck Bennett in a dark studio.
 Bennett asks Rudd for a password for the switch of what appears to be a document.
-The problem is they can’t seem to get the passage of the documents right.
+The problem is they can’t seem to get the passing of the document right.

 “There’s no going back if you decide to take this on,” says Bennett to Rudd after he passes him a note, which appears to be written by a third-grade student in crayon, which asks the actor if he would host the series.